Protect Your Legacy

 Testator

-The person who creates and signs the will, outlining their final wishes regarding asset distribution.
+The person who creates and signs the will, outlining their final wishes regarding asset distribution and other estate planning matters.

 Executor

-An individual appointed in the will to administer the estate, ensuring that the testator’s directives are followed.
+An individual appointed in the will to administer the estate, ensuring that the testator’s directives are followed and all legal obligations are met.

 Probate

-The legal process through which a will is validated and the deceased’s estate is administered.
+The legal process through which a will is validated and the deceased’s estate is administered according to the terms outlined in the will.

 Comparing Your Legal Options